 Pull down the USB Port menu and select the port that is new to the list

 Note that if you unplug the IV Swinger 2 from one USB port and plug it into a different one while the application is running, you may need to manually select the new USB port using the menu (depends on the OS and version).
 You may even need to close the application and open it again.
 It is best to choose one USB port and stick with it.

+The DISCONNECTED menu entry may be selected to force the software to not connect to any USB port.
+This can be needed when using the “instances” feature (see Instances Menu on p.33.)

 Calibrate Menu